brk/all-seeing-eye/README.md

 ### Running ###

 If you provide a file path as the first argument to AllSeeingEye on the command line, AllSeeingEye will immediately begin watching the file at startup.
-If you do not provide a file path, you may select a file to watch at any time with the "Watch File" button at the bottom of the window:
+If you do not provide a file path, you may select a file to watch at any time with the "Watch File" button at the bottom of the window.

+AllSeeingEye will automatically switch between the Text Watcher and Image Watcher tabs depending on the (initial) contents of the file being watched.

 ### Compiling ###